jezevec10/jstris-guide/usermode.md

 Usermodes allow players to create their own custom gamemodes and share them with other players.

-To get started, go to your Account Settings, then in the "Other tab" check the Experiments toggle.
+To get started, go to your Account Settings, then in the "Other" tab check the Experiments toggle.

 Please note that you need to have at least 10 hours of playtime on your account or be a Supporter to be able to access Usermodes.